-I’ve started this project by building the handle using 3Dsimo Basic, gradually adding more filament to create grey tube.
-Then I’ve added white highlights and details, while smoothing the surface with my fingers, when the filament was still soft.
+I’ve started this project by building the handle using 3Dsimo Basic, gradually adding more filament to create a grey tube.
+Then I’ve added white highlights and details while smoothing the surface with my fingers when the filament was still soft.
 Next step was connecting two filament rubes together and covering them with transparent blue PLA, to give it great look.

 The lights are powered by 12V adapter I had from previous projects.
 The result looks great, as the LEDs shine through the tubing and filament, in the future I plan to transform my lightsaber to battery power.